elixir-lang/elixir-lang.github.com/_posts/2024-12-19-elixir-v1-18-0-released.markdown

 ---
 layout: post
-title: "Elixir v1.18 released: type checking of function calls, Language Server listeners, built-in JSON, and ExUnit improvements"
+title: "Elixir v1.18 released: type checking of calls, LSP listeners, built-in JSON, and more"
 author: José Valim
 category: Releases
-excerpt: "Elixir v1.18 released: type checking of function calls, Language Server listeners, built-in JSON, and ExUnit improvements"
+excerpt: "Elixir v1.18 released: type checking of function calls, Language Server listeners, built-in JSON, ExUnit improvements, mix format --migrate, and more"
 ---

 Elixir v1.18 is an impressive release with improvements across the two main efforts happening within the Elixir ecosystem right now: set-theoretic types and language servers.
 It also comes with built-in JSON support and adds new capabilities to its unit testing library.
 Let's go over each of those in detail.